pilates-outfitsworkout-clothesactivewearreformer-pilatesmat-pilatesfitness-fashion

 • Hands in straps for arm exercises

-• Lying, kneeling, and standing on moving carriage
+• Lying, kneeling, and standing on a moving carriage

 • Spring tension creates resistance